My Twitter is @billsebald, and I hope every one of you follow and communicate with me. Read on and find out why.

 Sometimes you have to make your own luck.
 You don’t win the lottery if you don’t buy a ticket.
 You won’t win a marathon if you don’t get out of your chair.
 And you don’t make friends if you don’t communicate with people.
 We’re wired to grab at opportunities that seem obvious, but we don’t typically pause for serendipitous moments.

 The more SEO evolves, we find ourselves stretched thinner and thinner.
-There’s a lot of noise.
+There’s a lot of noise – it grows faster than the tools we create to carve through.
 Our focus is rarely pinpoint, while our attention span needs to be wider.
 It can get scary and overwhelming.
 It’s the fright that drives a bigger swarm of rabid land-grabbers to the same obvious relationships.
-Whether you’re a link builder or in PR, you know you’re fighting in a mosh pit of like-minded peers.
+Whether you’re a link builder or in PR, you know you’re fighting in a mosh pit of like-minded peers after the same prize.

 I love networking.
 Not necessarily through the traditional kind of awkward meet and greet, name-tagged, stuffy network events.
 I’ve always liked digital networking.
 Since I can remember, semi-anonymous communications to people on Myspace, mIRC, chat rooms, Listservs, BBS, etc., was always more comfortable for me.
 Like most of us, I used to hide behind usernames before truly branding myself.
 I’m a social butterfly though only on the web.
 You can imagine why I’m a Twitterholic.